 Lime mortar is both softer than stone and porous to allow the migration of water so it is not trapped in individual pieces of stone that can then be damaged by salt crystallisation and sometimes freezing.

-The first patent for Ordinary Portland Cement (OPC) was granted in 1824 and, because it was stronger, more predictable and easier to use, it quickly replaced lime mortars, even more so in the UK than on the Continent.
+The first patent for Ordinary Portland Cement (OPC) was granted in 1824 and, because it was a commercial product that was marketed as being stronger, more predictable and easier to use than lime mortar, it quickly replaced lime, even more so in the UK than on the Continent.

 As Craig Frew at the Scottish Lime Centre says: “There’s this over-emphasis on how important the strength of a mortar is.
 What you really want is very high vapour permeability to allow moisture to dry out very quickly.
 There’s virtually no vapour permeability in a modern cement.”